francoameri/case-studies/fault-tolerance-vs-high-availability/readme.md

 > **FT:** Designed for workloads where *any downtime is unacceptable*.

 > **HA:** Designed for workloads where *short interruptions are tolerable* but recovery must be fast.

+### 📑 SLA Considerations
+Service Level Agreements (SLAs) formalize availability targets into contractual obligations between providers and clients.

+- **FT in SLA Context:**
+  Rarely offered as a standard SLA because guaranteeing *absolute zero downtime* is impractical at scale.
+FT is instead applied selectively to mission-critical workloads (e.g., financial transactions, healthcare systems) where downtime is unacceptable.

+- **HA in SLA Context:**
+  Commonly reflected in SLAs as 99.9% or 99.99% uptime guarantees.
+These agreements acknowledge short interruptions but commit to rapid recovery.
+Penalties or credits may apply if downtime exceeds thresholds.

+- **Strategic Insight:**
+  SLAs bridge the gap between **technical design** and **business expectations**.
+Architects must align FT/HA strategies not only with infrastructure capabilities but also with contractual commitments and customer tolerance for downtime.

 ---